sanson0/obelisk_jewellery/README.md

 There is a dropdown menu also at the top of the page which allows shoppers to sort the products by rating, by cost or alphabetically by title.
-There is a button to take the shopper back to the top of the page
+There is a button to take the shopper back to the top of the page This allows the website visitor/ user to move back to the header quickly after scrolling through the products.
 ## Features on product selected page
 The product selected page appears when a product is selected by clicking on it in the product display page.
 The product is displayed in a larger view and the view coontains the image, title, description,